 Adélaïde Charlier

 Belgian activist for social and climate justice, Adélaïde Charlier rose to prominence as co-founder and spokesperson for Youth for Climate, a movement that mobilized tens of thousands of young people across Belgium starting in 2019.
-Inspired by Greta Thunberg and, before her, by Severn Cullis-Suzuki, she embodies a new generation determined to hold governments accountable for concrete action in the face of the climate emergency.
+Inspired by Greta Thunberg and, before her, by Severn Cullis-Suzuki, she embodies a generation determined to hold governments accountable for concrete action in the face of the climate emergency.